Confederate States of America: Collapse: 1865

-The first three months of 1865 saw the Federal Carolinas Campaign, devastating a wide swath of the remaining Confederate heartland.
+The first three months of 1865 saw the Federal Carolinas campaign, devastating a wide swath of the remaining Confederate heartland.
 The "breadbasket of the Confederacy" in the Great Valley of Virginia was occupied by Philip Sheridan.
 The Union Blockade captured Fort Fisher in North Carolina, and Sherman finally took Charleston, South Carolina, by land attack.

 The Confederacy controlled no ports, harbors or navigable rivers.
 Railroads were captured or had ceased operating.
 Its major food-producing regions had been war-ravaged or occupied.
 Its administration survived in only three pockets of territory holding only one-third of its population.
 Its armies were defeated or disbanding.
 At the February 1865 Hampton Roads Conference with Lincoln, senior Confederate officials rejected his invitation to restore the Union with compensation for emancipated slaves.
-The three pockets of unoccupied Confederacy were southern Virginia – North Carolina, central Alabama – Florida, and Texas, the latter two areas less from any notion of resistance than from the disinterest of Federal forces to occupy them.
+The three pockets of unoccupied Confederacy were southern Virginia—North Carolina, central Alabama—Florida, and Texas, the latter two areas less from any notion of resistance than from the disinterest of Federal forces to occupy them.
 The Davis policy was independence or nothing, while Lee's army was wracked by disease and desertion, barely holding the trenches defending Jefferson Davis' capital.

 The Confederacy's last remaining blockade-running port, Wilmington, North Carolina, was lost.
 When the Union broke through Lee's lines at Petersburg, Richmond fell immediately.
-Lee surrendered a remnant of 50,000 from the Army of Northern Virginia at Appomattox Court House, Virginia, on April 9, 1865.
+Lee surrendered at Appomattox Court House, Virginia, on April 9, 1865.
 "The Surrender" marked the end of the Confederacy.
 The CSS Stonewall sailed from Europe to break the Union blockade in March; on making Havana, Cuba, it surrendered.
 Some high officials escaped to Europe, but President Davis was captured May 10; all remaining Confederate land forces surrendered by June 1865.
-The U.S. Army took control of the Confederate areas without post-surrender insurgency or guerrilla warfare against them, but peace was subsequently marred by a great deal of local violence, feuding and revenge killings.
+The U.S. Army took control of the Confederate areas, but peace was subsequently marred by a great deal of local violence, feuding and revenge killings.
 The last confederate military unit, the commerce raider CSS Shenandoah, surrendered on November 6, 1865, in Liverpool.

 Historian Gary Gallagher concluded that the Confederacy capitulated in early 1865 because northern armies crushed "organized southern military resistance".
 The Confederacy's population, soldier and civilian, had suffered material hardship and social disruption.
-They had expended and extracted a profusion of blood and treasure until collapse; "the end had come".
 Jefferson Davis' assessment in 1890 determined, "With the capture of the capital, the dispersion of the civil authorities, the surrender of the armies in the field, and the arrest of the President, the Confederate States of America disappeared ... their history henceforth became a part of the history of the United States."